From the Martello Tower to the beach and of course our Irish-style pubs, Halifax has many places that parallel the Dublin locations in Ulysses.

 What is Ulysses?

-James Joyce's Ulysses is one of the most important novels of the 20th century.
+James Joyce's Ulysses is one of the greatest novels of the 20th century.
 It was published in Paris in 1922, but the events of the novel take place on a single day in 1904 in Dublin, Ireland.

 The book follows two main characters, Leopold Bloom and Stephen Dedalus, as they wander the streets of Dublin, having experiences at real locations and meeting various people both real and imaginary.